reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 - [x] Eric Mack, "Elbow Room for Rights" (2015)
 - [x] David Sobel, "The point of Self-ownership" (2018)
-- [x] Marcus Agnafors, "Self-Ownership, the conflation problem, and presumptive libertarianism" (2018) Minimal State
+- [x] Marcus Agnafors, "Self-Ownership, the conflation problem, and presumptive libertarianism" (2018)

+Minimal State
 - [x] Christopher Wellman, "Liberalism, Political Legitimacy, and Samaritanism" (1998)
 - [x] Fabian Wendt, "Political Authority and the Minimal State" (2016) (mentions "anti-paralysis")
 - [x] Nicolás Maloberti, "Libertarianism and Exception Rights" (2017)

+Non-Aggression Principle
+- Matt Zwonlinski, "The Libertarian Nonaggression Principle" (2016)
+- Billy Christmas, "Rescuing the Libertarian Non-Aggression Principle" (2018)

 			==================================================================
 										Formulation
 			==================================================================

+Idealization:
+- Assume the citizens are fully informed, fully moral, fully compatible interests.
+This makes political analysis pointless.
+We wouldn't need to use force.
+- Assume incompatible interests among the citizens.
+Now, we must introduce democratic votes to figure out what to do.
+Still, no govenrment needed though.
+We wouldn't need to force people to follow the upshots of the votes.
+They would just follow them.
+Now, how to determine what should be up for democratic votes and how voting should be structured.
+Probably would be a limited, decentralized government.
+- Assume immorality, but rights-respecting citizens.
+But assume we have fully informed, fully rational, fully law-respecting politicians.
+Now, what should the laws be?
+This establishes the PROPER function of government.
+This government is needed to assist those who need assistance, but who aren't helped by others (because the others refuse to help, they just refuse to violate anyone else's rights).
+- Assume rights-violating citizens.
+Now, the government must stop these rights violations.
+The government would also enforce the upshots of these democratic votes.
+- Assume the politicians are flawed.
+Introduce checks/balances on the government to best approximate the PROPER functions of government given these flaws.
+- Assume the citizens are uninformed, irrational.
+Introduce more limitations on democracy (not just limitations on the proper scope of democracy, i.e. what should be determined by popular vote, but restrictions on the power of the people on decisions that are subject to popular vote).
+E.g. epistocracy, representative vs direct democracy.
+Strike a balance between weight being given to the people (so their interests are considered) and more weight being gven to experts.

+Roles of government:
+- [1] Defend the exception rights of the disadvantaged (minarchism).
+- [2] Protect everyone's rights (minarchism).
+- [3] Enforce limited, decentralized democratic decisions.

+How to delineate rights:
+- Assume fully rational, fully informed agents.
+- Any delineation of rights must have formal equality.
+There shoud be no reference to proper names.
+- We are concerned with rights to perform certain actions in specific circumstances, rather than rights to property.
+This is because there are different ways of conceptualizing rights to the same property.
+E.g. two people can agree that someone has a right to a house, but disagree about what this entails, e.g. how tall the house can be.
+- How to use this model:
+	- There are no fact-insensitive rights.
+All rights depend on the particular kinds of behaviors that are important to humans.
+	- The model doesn't apply when it's not possible to ascribe a set of rights where everone is above a certain given threshold.
+E.g. one has a right to prevent another from amputating them even if that's the only way to prevent that person from death.
+This framework doesn't make sense in those mutually dire situations.
+	- This model should be used to determine whether a proposed right should be ascribed as opposed to trying to derive an entire list of rights.
+When considering whether to ascribe to someone a particular right to perform a certain action, we must consider all of the actions that are permitted/forbidden, their relative strengths, and whether such rights can be achieved using other means.
+	- A balance must be striked between liberty rights and claim rights.
+Perhaps the goal is this: maximize the set of actions x such that a person has liberty right and claim right to x.
+	- More weight should be given to important actions.
+How to determine which actions are more important?
+		- How to justify different standards for bodily rights versus property rights?
+E.g. regarding property, everyone has equal right to natural resources.
+But this is not the case with bodily rights.
+E.g. if a person lacks a kidney, they do not have access to someone else's extra kidney just because they have equal right to a kidney.
+At the same time, people don't have absolute right to their bodies (e.g. minor intrusions are okay).
+What principle explains the delineation of bodily rights and the delineation of property rights?
+		- Well-being?
+		- Democratic voting?
+Perhaps we need to use some standard other htan well-being...because we need to determine which decisions should be decided democratically versus left to individual choice, but surely *this* cannot be decided democratically.
+E.g. the fact that abortion access should not be decided democratically and the fact that pollution laws should be decided democratically should not be decided democratically.
+		- Idealized democratic voting?
+A right to action x is more important than a right to action y for person A iff A would prefer a right to x over y if he were fully informed and fully rational.

 From Vallentyne, Steiner, and Otsuka: "full self-ownership is a bundle of rights that is (roughly) equal to the logically strongest set of ownership rights that people can have over themselves compatible with others having equal such rights over themselves".
 - This is not determinate for a few reasons: